aflag/dsdb/README.md

 key gets written to.
 That would work as long as the number of reads is much greater than the number of writes.

-Of course, there are a lot of hard-to-do things to improve performance.
-However, I'll be happy performance-wise once I do what I have outlined in previous paragraphs.

 Benchmark
 =========